-You can't really plan for "random events" like Planetquakes, Acid Rain and Pest Attacks, but they happen.
+You can't really plan for "random events" like Planetquakes, Acid Rain, and Pest Attacks, but they can happen.

-10. Production
+Production 10.

-Your river land produced 5 units of Food.
+Your river land produced Food.

 Production happens automatically; you just watch your land produce.
-Each little box that appears on the left side of your land represents one unit.
+Each little box that appears in your land plot represents one unit.

-11. The Store
+The Store 11.

-There is a Store in the game, played by the computer.
-During the Auction, the Store buys and sells Food, Energy and Smithore.
+There is a Store in the game, played by the Nintendo.
+During the Auction, the Store buys and sells Food, Energy, and Smithore.

-It starts out with 16 units of Food, 16 units of Energy and no Smithore.
-After that, the number of units it has to sell depends on what the players buy and sell.
+It starts out with 16 units of Food, 16 units of Energy, and no Smithore.
+After that, the number of units it has to sell depends on what the players sell and buy.